DarkMatterCore/libusbhsfs/README.md

     * Implemented proper caching into debug logging code, making debug builds a lot faster now.
 * SX OS:
     * The status change user-mode event is now signaled on every `usbfs` status change.
+* Improved safety checks in all internal devoptab functions.
 * Updated example test application to reflect all these changes.
 Also added more filesystem tests and rewrote input handling to match the new `pad` API from libnx.

 **v0.0.3:**